 A real browser has a much more complex and powerful “browser UI”—meaning the chrome around the web page, where you can enter URLs, see tabs, and so on—than our browser.
 In fact, a large fraction of a real browser team works just on this, and not on the “web platform” itself.
 The multi-process nature of a modern browser also makes it difficult to interact with synchronous OS APIs, as we saw with accessibility in Chapter 14.
 Plus, many browsers (desktop ones, at least) support powerful extension APIs that enable developers to extend the browser UI.
 To help with that, browser UIs are often implemented in HTML and rendered by the browser itself.

-I skipped this topic because many challenges in browser UI are the same those of as any other UI: design, usability, complexity, and so on.
+I skipped this topic because many challenges in browser UI are the same as those of any other UI: design, usability, complexity, and so on.
 That would make for a tedious book.
 Even the debugger, conceptually quite interesting, is only useful if a substantial amount of UI work is done to make it usable.
 Unfortunately, I’m not aware of any book on developer tools, but many books will cover basic user interface development.

 Real browsers have evolved an incredibly impressive array of testing techniques to ensure they maintain and improve quality over time.
 In total, they have batteries of hundreds of thousands of unit and integration tests.
 Recently, a lot of focus has been put on robust cross-browser tests that allow a single automated test to run on all browsers to verify that they all behave the same on the same input.
-And there are now yearly Interoperability“Interop”, for short. benchmarks that measure how well browsers are doing against this goal for key features.
+And there are now yearly interoperability“Interop”, for short. benchmarks that measure how well browsers are doing against this goal for key features.
 Behind the scenes of testing is a whole world of code and infrastructure to efficiently run these tests continuously and provide extensive frameworks to make testing easy.